 In many instances, determined vaccinators deliver measles immunizations along with polio vaccines.
 As polio cases disappear from the globe and polio services are phased out, health workers and governments must remain vigilant against measles.
 We know it’s possible to beat this dangerous virus: North and South America were declared measles-free last year, and the European region just celebrated a big milestone last month: Now 79% of the region is free of measles.
 Long-range planning is essential to stop the spread of measles.

-Real, life-saving progress has been made since the Measles & Rubella Initiative was formed in 2001 with partners the American Red Cross, the U.S. Centers for Disease Control and Prevention, the United Nations Foundation, UNICEF, and WHO.
+Real, life-saving progress has been made since the Measles & Rubella Partnership was formed in 2001 with partners the American Red Cross, the U.S. Centers for Disease Control and Prevention, the United Nations Foundation, UNICEF, and WHO.
 But 20.8 million children around the world remain unvaccinated for measles.

 No child should die from a disease that can be stopped with two shots for just $2.
 Together, we can help stop the spread of measles.